There's a Boy in the Girls' Bathroom: Plot

 A subplot of the book involves Jeff and a girl named Colleen Verigold (described as having "red hair and a freckled face"), who seem to have crushes on each other.
 Bradley thinks girls are gross and especially hates Colleen's best friend, the outspoken Lori.
 At the beginning of the book, Bradley becomes irritated with Jeff for saying "Hi" to Colleen whenever she says "Hi" to him.
 Later, Carla tells Jeff and Colleen that Zen Buddhist monks are required to say "Hi" to each other when they meet (as stated in J. D. Salinger's book Raise High the Roof Beam, Carpenters and Seymour: An Introduction).
 Later in the book, Bradley proves his friendship to Jeff by saying "Hi" to him.
 Towards the end of the book, as Carla helps Bradley change, he is invited to Colleen's birthday party, along with Jeff, and he even wins the party games, getting a harmonica as a prize.
 He also gets respect from all of the other girls.

 Unfortunately, Carla is not as popular with many parents of the students.
 Colleen's mother becomes angry with her for supposedly preaching religion (telling Jeff and Colleen about the Zen Buddhist monks) and counseling Colleen without permission.
-As a result, Carla is fired and becomes a kindergarten teacher.
+As a result, Carla is transferred and becomes a kindergarten teacher.
 When he hears this, Bradley becomes very upset and threatens to revert to his original behavior.
 Although he misses saying goodbye to Carla, he does return to the school and finds a package she leaves for him.
 The package contains a goodbye note from her and her book.
 In the end, Bradley starts to come to terms with Carla's departure.
 He writes her a goodbye letter of his own and sends his most prized possession with it, a small china rabbit named Ronnie.